thiagomajesk/genesis/README.md

 Special thanks to other ECS libraries that influenced the development of Genesis:

-- [Geotic](https://github.com/ddmills/geotic) - A friendly JavaScript ECS library that is also based on the the Briand Bucklew and Thomas Biskup talks.
-Finding this library in the midst of traditional ECS implementations was a breath of fresh.
+- [Geotic](https://github.com/ddmills/geotic) - A friendly JavaScript ECS library that is also based on the Brian Bucklew and Thomas Biskup talks.
+Finding this library in the midst of traditional ECS implementations was a breath of fresh air.
 - [ECSx](https://github.com/ecsx-framework/ECSx) - Another excellent ECS library with a more traditional approach.
 ECSx paved the way as one of the very first Elixir implementations.
 It greatly impacted some of Genesis's design choices.